 - Understand the likely stages of development from innovation to profit

 - Design an appropriate exploitation route for the given innovation

 - Describe the main features of how a business works

-Specific objectives are given for each lecture, and both the examples sheet questions and exam questions will be designed to test students learning against these objectives.
+Specific objectives are given for each lecture, and examples will be designed to test students learning against these objectives.